Bathrobe's Chinese, Japanese & Vietnamese Writing Systems

 Jordan also has an interesting article on Creating New Chinese Characters which deals with an example from Hokkienese.

-Photo Dictionary of Rare Chinese Characters (in Japanese) -- a priceless site with photos of rare forms of Chinese characters, including Chinese dialect characters, popular characters formed on phonetic principles, Japanese characters (kokuji), auspicious characters, etc. Highly recommended.
+Photo Dictionary of Rare Chinese Characters (in Japanese) -- includes with photos of rare forms of Chinese characters, including Chinese dialect characters, popular characters formed on phonetic principles, Japanese characters (kokuji), auspicious characters, etc. Highly recommended.

 A conversion chart between Wade-Giles and pin'yin can be found here.